Healthy Homes Assessment Houghton Bay

 Houghton Bay Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Houghton Bay and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement for all Houghton Bay and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the compliance with all Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.
+• Property managers and landlords are required to keep records of their the conformance to each Healthy Homes Standards that apply or will apply during the tenure of an apartment rental.

-• Private landlords and property managers should ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.
+• Private landlords and property managers are required to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

-• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes